Israel’s Navy attacks Gaza Strip’s coastal, residential regions

 (MENAFN) On Monday, the Israeli Navy targeted the central regions of the Gaza Strip adjacent to the Mediterranean coastline and residential neighborhoods within the town of Khan Yunis.

-Dozens of rockets were launched from Israeli attack boats toward the coastal areas of the city, as reported by the Palestinian state-run WAFA news agency.
+Dozens of rockets were launched from Israeli attack boats toward the coastal areas of the city, as reported by a Palestinian state-run news agency.
 As of now, there is no available information regarding casualties, injuries, or damage to property.

 The Palestinian Hamas group initiated Operation Al-Aqsa Flood against Israel in the early hours of Saturday.
 They fired a significant barrage of rockets and carried out infiltrations into Israel through land, air, and sea.
 They cited the unexpected attack as a response to the incursion into the Al-Aqsa Mosque in occupied East Jerusalem and escalating incidents of settler violence against Palestinians.